Bread05/Epicgamergaminggamergame/README.md

 yeah it is not working at all for me. its all broken looking =[ awww i think its cause i removed 2 files from the libary folder because they were over 100mb i heard some versions of unity generate the folder the first time opening it ill try fixing it hm i dont know we are also editing the readme at the same time i think i removed something you did sorry

+OH! no worries.
+It did seem like something may have bene missing.
+Once you update it again let me know i wanna check it out !